godic97/godic97/README.md

 ## 🧠 Values
-* Cold Head, Warm Heart
+* The Engineer, not Coder
 * What Doesn't Kill You Makes You Stronger

 ## 🥅 Goals